cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist-part2.md

 draft: true
 ---

+THIS IS A DRAFT, PLEASE DO NOT SHARE AT THIS STAGE

 This article is the second part of a series focusing on Metamodel design (more especially Ecore models).
 Following the [first part focused on some ground rules]() this second part is focused on slightly more technical aspects: scalability and Java.
 The general disclaimer still applies: